mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 - There seem to be some deprecations / API updates in the OpenAI library.
 - This guide is very focused on OpenAI; however, we can instead use Google models by checking the examples in the [Integrations](https://python.langchain.com/v0.2/docs/integrations/platforms/) page.

-## 2. Models
+## 2. Model IO

 With the Model IO module, we can easily interchange the underlying models; we can even benchmark them before choosing one.

 Contents:

-- LLMs
+- LLMs and Chatbots
 - Prompt Templates
-- Prompts and Model Exercise
 - Few Shot Prompt Templates
 - Parsing Outputs
-- Serialization - Saving and Loading Prompts
+- Serialization: Saving and Loading Prompts
-- Models IO Exercise Project

-### Large Language Models (LLMs)
+### Large Language Models (LLMs) and Chatbots

 Notebook: [`00-Models-IO/00-Large-Language-Models.ipynb`](./00-Models-IO/00-Large-Language-Models.ipynb):